joealewine/blockchain-rhos/ibp-console-ha.md

-Before proceeding, we recommend that you review the platform-specific guidance for [HA on OpenShift Container Platform](https://docs.openshift.com/container-platform/3.11/admin_guide/high_availability.html){: external}.
+Before proceeding, you should review the platform-specific guidance for [HA on OpenShift Container Platform](https://docs.openshift.com/container-platform/3.11/admin_guide/high_availability.html){: external}.
 You can use this topic for details on blockchain specific HA guidance along with the recommendations from the platform specific topics above.